 14. Public events:

 Every community conducts public activities throughout the year.
 The more popular celebrations take place on holidays like Canada Day, Easter Sunday, and St. Patrick’s Day, but many of them are regional in scope.
 A pleasant day in the countryside can be had on a wine tour.
-Attend the events or participate in their organization and planning with other like-minded individuals in your area.
+Attend the events or participate in their organization and planning with other like-minded individuals in your area to help your seniors keep their minds active.

 15. Outdoor shows: